-The most common battery drainers are the features that make smartphones so great: GPS that lets you post geotagged photos and call taxis, internet connections that let you stream YouTube on the go and apps that work in the background to alert you to just about everything.
+The most common battery drainers are the features that make iPhones so great: GPS that lets you navigate home, fast data connections that let you stream Netflix on the go, and apps that work in the background to alert you to just about everything.
 That's why our tips for saving your iPhone’s battery power focus not on turning off these essential features, but on using them more efficiently.
 Here are 19 ways to make your iPhone battery last longer.

 Tweak your settings